xerial/sbt-pack/README.md

 // [Optional] Patterns of jar file names to exclude in pack packExcludeJars := Seq("scala-.*\\.jar")

+// [Optional] Generate a text file containing the list of copied jars. packJarListFile := Some("lib/jars.mf")

 // [Optional] List full class paths in the launch scripts (default is false) (since 0.5.1) packExpandedClasspath := false
 // [Optional] Resource directory mapping to be copied within target/pack.
 Default is Map("{projectRoot}/src/pack" -> "")